 Will I still need a workers' comp audit with pay-as-you-go?

 Yes, annual audits remain required, but there's usually little to reconcile since you've paid on real wages.
-Audits become verification processes rather than major reconciliations, eliminating the year-end surprises with traditional policies that use estimated premiums.
+Audits become verification processes rather than major reconciliations, eliminating the year-end surprises common with traditional policies that use estimated premiums.

 Can I switch from traditional to pay-as-you-go workers' comp mid-policy?